 FACTS: CHILDBIRTH STATISTICS

-- One in 10 newborns will require resuscitation at birth.
+- Globally, each year approximately 10 million babies do not breathe immediately at birth, 6 million require basic neonatal resuscitation, and 1 million newborns take their first and last breaths on the day they are born.
 Each year, millions of babies are poorly resuscitated, leading to lifelong disability or death.
 Simple training to assist a baby in breathing at birth could prevent this.
 The first minutes of life are critical and health care workers must be trained to systematically assess and manage newborn asphyxia.

 - In many countries, protocols for newborn resuscitation are not utilized and oxygen-deprived neonates are stimulated to cry by persistent slapping.
 Contemporary protocols do not include slapping, but rather oxygen administration in a warm setting to prevent brain and neurological damage.
 Educational initiatives to teach simple protocols for newborn resuscitation must be established in developing countries.

 It is clear that inadequate health care contributes to needless death and disability of mothers and newborns in countries around the world.
 The most current medical knowledge and procedures are not available in many countries.
 Yet, physicians and nurses are keen to educate themselves in the techniques that are routine in the western world.